CodingShawn/CodingShawn/README.md

 ### &#128138; Pocket Pharmacist -- [View Live](https://codingshawn.github.io/pocket-pharmacist/)
 [Source Code](https://github.com/CodingShawn/pocket-pharmacist)

-A mobile-responsive webpage that allows users to search for information on Singapore registered therapeutic projects.
+A mobile-responsive webpage that allows users to search for information on Singapore registered therapeutic products.

 Built using **React** and **Material-UI** frameworks.
 Search results were presented using the [MUI-Datatables](https://github.com/gregnb/mui-datatables) library.
 Information was pulled using API calls to
 Listing of Registered Therapeutic Products dataset provided under the Singapore Open Data Licence.